SFPC/codeecologies/program/README.md

 ## 3~4PM: Break out session 1

 1. Ed Bear
+Mourning and waste.
+Invention and kin.
+Repair and care.
+In parts a skill-share, a walking meditation, and a framework for direct action, this workshop wants to explore how personal and communal intimacy can transform the structures and frontiers of our electronic worlds.
+Hands on!

 2. Ingrid Burrington + Jamie Tyberg
 3. Brian House
 4. Ritwick Ghosh